drashland/website-v2/docs/sinco/v3.x/2_tutorials/8_using_within_docker.md

 Other than that, there are no other changes required, and the rest of Sinco's documentation still applies.

-The ability to run your Browser tests from within a docker container is very useful, because (as containers can be networked together), you could go to your website, test your /register page works when creating a user, and then clean up (delete the user) from your database - whether that's importing your 'User model' and deleting it manually.
+The ability to run your Browser tests from within a Docker container is very useful, because (as containers can be networked together), you could go to your website, test your `/register` page works when creating a user, and then clean up (delete the user) from your database -- whether that is importing your "User model" and deleting it manually.

 In this tutorial, you will: